keflavich/despotic/doc/sphinx/functions.rst

 DESPOTIC can also compute the chemical state of clouds from a chemical network.
-Full details on chemical networks are given in :ref:`chemistry`, but for this example we will use a simple network that DESPOTIC ships with, that of `Nelson & Langer (1999, ApJ, 524, 923) <http://adsabs.harvard.edu/abs/1999ApJ...524..923N>`_.
+Full details on chemical networks are given in :ref:`sec-chemistry`, but for this example we will use a simple network that DESPOTIC ships with, that of `Nelson & Langer (1999, ApJ, 524, 923) <http://adsabs.harvard.edu/abs/1999ApJ...524..923N>`_.
 This network computes the chemistry of carbon and oxygen in a region where the hydrogen is fully molecular.
+For more details see :ref:`sssec-NL99`.

 To perform computations with this network, one must first import the class that defines it::